What is Carcinoid Syndrome?

 Carcinoid Syndrome (CS) is a group of symptoms in people with neuroendocrine tumors (NETs)1

-Carcinoid Syndrome symptoms are caused, in part, by too much serotonin in the gut.1 Some of the most common symptoms of Carcinoid Syndrome are diarrhea, facial flushing, wheezing, and tissue fibrosis or heart valve damage that could lead to carcinoid heart disease.1
+CS symptoms are caused, in part, by too much serotonin in the gut.1 Some of the most common symptoms of CS are diarrhea, facial flushing, wheezing, and tissue fibrosis or heart valve damage that could lead to carcinoid heart disease.1

 What causes Carcinoid Syndrome Diarrhea (CSD)?